journalprivacyconfidentiality/jpc-docs/ojs/website-static-conference-issue.md

 - Should the number of accepted manuscripts not be sufficient for a full issue, they will be published as part of a designated section of the next regular issue.
 This may also happen when there is a sufficiently large number of manuscripts, but delays in the reviewing process are too long - the manuscripts from the special issue may then be split across designated sections of multiple regular issues.
 - A special issue should have at least 6 manuscripts.
 There is no upper limit.
 - A special section of a regular issue can have any number of manuscripts.
 - The Guest Editors should write an editorial for the special issue, or the first issue containing a special section, summarizing the context and the published papers.
+The editorial will be reviewed by the Editor in Chief, and will be published as part of the special issue, or in the first issue of multiple special sections.